sky-uk/feed/README.md

 * feed-dns only supports a single hosted zone at this time, but this should be straightforward to add support for.
   PRs are welcome.

 # Upgrading

 ## Upgrade from v1 to v2

-This is a breaking change to support [multiple ingresses per cluster](#multiple-ingresses-per-cluster).
+This is a breaking change to support [multiple ingress controllers per cluster](#multiple-ingress-controllers-per-cluster).

 To upgrade, follow these steps:
-1. Tag the ELBs with `sky.uk/KubernetesClusterIngressName=<name>`
+1. Tag the ELBs with `sky.uk/KubernetesClusterIngressControllerName=<name>`
-2. Provide the mandatory argument `-ingress-name=<name>` to feed-ingress with a value matching the ELB tag.
+2. Provide the mandatory argument `-ingress-controller-name=<name>` to feed-ingress with a value matching the ELB tag.
 3. Rename the argument `-elb-label-value` to `-elb-frontend-tag-value`
-4. Annotate all ingresses with `sky.uk/ingress-name=<name>`
+4. Annotate all ingresses with `sky.uk/ingress-controller-name=<name>`

 # Overview